← Back to Network View

 Examples: Iconic Cases

-Learn more about Skype →
+Learn more about Mozilla →

 How they do it: As Hotmail drove a lot of traffic on its website from its email users, it monetized that traffic with ads.
 These include sponsored articles, as well as display ads.
 The core product remained free to the user but Hotmail generated revenue from advertisers.